virtuozzo/cloudscripting-docs/docs/creating-manifest/basic-configs.md

 ```
 @@!

-In case of the manifest installation via URL by means of the Virtuozzo PaaS **Import** functionality, the `baseUrl` placeholder will be defined if the specified path is set as in the example below:
+In case of the manifest installation via URL by means of the Virtuozzo Application Platform **Import** functionality, the `baseUrl` placeholder will be defined if the specified path is set as in the example below:

 ```
 ${baseUrl}/manifest.jps